Karikari/good-filter/README.md

-# good-filter
+# Good-Filter
-This is a simple Android library Widget for filtering data
+### This is a simple Android library Widget for filtering data